-The most common approach to objective measurement is supervised training to replicate human expert measurements.
-One target is replication of the Facial Action Coding System (FACS; Ekman & Friesen, 1992; Ekman, Friesen, & Hager, 2002)-applied to infants in BabyFACS (Oster, 2006)-an expert system for documenting anatomically based appearance changes based on facial Action Units (Lucey, Ashraf, & Cohn, 2007; Mahoor et al., 2008).
-We previously instantiated automated measurement of the presence and intensity of Action Units by using nonlinear manifold learning (Belkin & Niyogi, 2003) of data by combining active appearance and shape models to train support vector machines (SVMs; Messinger, Mattson, Mahoor, & Cohn, 2012).
-This approach yielded insights into similarities between early positive and negative emotion expression, the structure of interactive positive affect, and early interaction dynamics.
-Positive and negative expression similarities.
 Just as smiles are often used to index infant positive emotion, the cry-face is the preeminent infant expression of negative emotion.
-Importantly, both smiles and cry-face expressions can involve different degrees of mouth opening and Duchenne activation-eye constriction produced by the muscle orbiting the eyes.
+Importantly, both smiles and cry-face expressions can involve different degrees of mouth opening and Duchenne activation (i.e., eye constriction produced by the muscle orbiting the eyes).
 The Duchenne intensification hypothesis holds that Duchenne activation and mouth opening index the intensity of both smile and cry-face expressions (Bolzani-Dinehart et al., 2005; Darwin, 1872/1998).
-In support, both mouth opening and the Duchenne marker indexed greater perceived positive valence in smile expressions and greater perceived negative valence of cryface expressions.
-Next, the intensification hypothesis was tested using the Face-to-Face/Still-Face (FFSF) protocol (Mattson, Cohn, Mahoor, Gangi, & Messinger, 2013, but see Mattson, Ekas, et al., 2013).
-In the FFSF, a naturalistic face-to-face interaction is interrupted when the parent is asked hold a still-face and not engage with the infant, and ends when the parent is asked to play again with the infant (Adamson & Frick, 2003; Tronick, Als, Adamson, Wise, & Brazelton, 1978).
-During face-to-face play, which is expected to elicit positive emotion, smiles were more likely to involve eye constriction than during the still-face, which elicits negative emotion (see Figure 2).
-As predicted, the proportion of cry-faces involving eye constriction during the negative emotion eliciting still-face was higher than during face-to-face play (Messinger et al., 2012).
+In support, both mouth opening and the Duchenne marker indexed greater perceived positive valence in smile expressions and greater perceived negative valence of cry-face expressions.
+Next, the intensification hypothesis was tested using the Face-to-Face/Still-Face (FFSF) protocol (Mattson, Cohn, et al., 2013; but see Mattson, Ekas, et al., 2013).
+In the FFSF, a naturalistic face-to-face interaction is interrupted when the parent is asked to hold a still-face and not engage with the infant, and ends when the parent is asked to play again with the infant (Adamson & Frick, 2003; Tronick et al., 1978).
+During face-to-face play, which is expected to elicit positive emotion, smiles were more likely to involve eye constriction than during the still-face, which elicits negative emotion (see Figure 21.2).
+As predicted, the proportion of cry-faces involving eye constriction during the negative emotion-eliciting still-face was higher than during face-to-face play (Messinger et al., 2012).
 The results suggest that automated measurement of facial Action Units such as eye constriction can produce insights into the structure of infant positive and negative emotion expression.